 Get rid of grime

 Dirt and debris wear on the fountain’s surface.
-Once a month, bail out gritty water (or siphon it off with a wet-dry vac); then wipe the interior with a soft cloth or sponge.
-Scrub off buildup with vinegar and a soft bristled nylon brush; wipe clean and refill.
+Once a month, bail out gritty water (or siphon it off with a wet-dry vac).
+Then, wipe the interior with a soft cloth or sponge, and scrub off any buildup with vinegar and a soft-bristled nylon brush; wipe clean and refill.

-Fight Buildup.
 Each time you refresh the water supply, add a clarifier to deter algae growth and a scale and stain remover, following the label directions on dosage (it depends on your fountain’s capacity).
 Double the normal amount if you notice algae or scale that persists.
-In warmer months, when algae grows more readily, add a time-release algaecide in tablet form about once every three weeks.
+In warmer months, when algae grow more readily, add a time-release algaecide in tablet form about once every three weeks.

 Your pump could overheat if the water level’s too low, so keep an eye on it, especially if you’ve had a string of hot, dry days.

 Use chlorine only if needed

 Fountain pumps aren’t designed to work with concentrated levels of chlorine, but if an algae bloom won’t die down, add 1/4 cup of chlorine bleach for every 5 gallons of water, and run the pump overnight so it circulates long enough to disinfect the entire system.